 Job openings for machinery operators and drivers will be 26 100 per year (total 208 500), with 6800 per year (54 400 total) of these for truck drivers.
 About 60% of job openings for truck drivers will be the result of replacement demand.

 Replacement demand will be the source of two-thirds of the 51 400 job openings per year (410 900 total) for labourers.
-The highest number of these job openings will be for cleaners and laundry workers (12 400 per year, 98 900 total), although replacement demand will be the source of only 56.5% of these openings.
-By contrast, replacement demand will be the source of 80.9% of job openings for food preparation assistants.
+About a half of these job openings will be for food preparation assistants (14 200 per year, 113 700 total) and cleaners and laundry workers (12 400 per year, 98 900 total).
+While replacement demand will be the source of 56.5% of job openings for cleaners and laundry workers, it will be the source of 80.9% of job openings for food preparation assistants.

 The high-productivity scenario assumes that productivity makes an additional contribution to gross domestic product (GDP) growth, of 0.4 percentage points, compared with the most likely scenario, and that aggregate employment remains unchanged.
 For simplification, the model assumes that productivity improvement affects the technical efficiency of all industries equally, which may be unrealistic, and the impact on industry growth will also vary because of demand factors.
 The simulation also forecasts a small devaluation of the Australian dollar and a small net shift in the distribution of employment towards professional, scientific and technical services and manufacturing and away from retail trade, and health care and social assistance.
 At the minor occupation level, the shift is generally, although not always, towards higher-skill occupations, which suggests some skill-biased technical change and some substitution of labour with technology.